 Brendan Hargrove, MS., 2012.
 Emplacement and hypersolidus deformation in the Wooley Creek batholith, CA. Now at EOG

 Joe Bauman, MS. 2011, Evaluating tectonism and landscape evolution in the Sacramento Mountains, NM.
+Joe is now a geologist with Hunt Oil and gas.

 Chloe Beddingfield, BS., 2010, Paleo and active diapirism on Saturn's icy satellite, Enceladus.
 (Now in PhD program at University of Tennesse, Knoxville.)
 Go here and here to read more about Chloe's research accolades.